tmax818/tysC/lesson1/notes.md

 - it's powerful and flexible.
 "What you can accomplish with C is limited only by your imagination"
 - it's popular
 - it's portable
-- it's a languag of few words
+- it's a language of few words
 - it's modular
 - C++ is a superset of C, C++ contains everything that C does.
 - carries over to Java, C++ and C#